 How bad are letters of intent really?

-A real eye-opener activity, during my workshops on the Lifecycle of a Construction Contract, is to use a flipchart to compare what is in a ‘standard’ letter of intent with what the audience expects to see in a proper construction contract.
+A real eye-opener activity, during my workshops, is to compare what is in a ‘standard’ letter of intent with what you’d expect to see in a proper construction contract.

 Just by focusing on 10 essentials, it is clear to see what’s gone AWOL (absent without leave) from LOI: